OlleMattsson/yijing/static/iching-lite.md

 wide,  sustaining and caring for all creatures on it, so the sage sustains and cares  for all people and excludes no part of humanity.

-THE LINES

-Nine at the beginning means:

-Joint approach.
-Perseverance brings good fortune.

-The good begins to prevail and to find response in influential circles.
-This in turn is an incentive to men of ability.
-IT is well to join this upward  trend, but we must not let ourselves be carried away by the current of the  time; we must adhere perseveringly to what is right.
-This bring good  fortune.
-Nine in the second place means:

-Joint approach.
-Good fortune.
-Everything furthers.

-When the stimulus to approach comes from a high place, and when a man has the inner strength and consistency that need no admonition, good fortune will ensue.
-Nor need the future cause any concern.
-He is well aware that everything earthly is transitory, and that a descent follows upon every rise, but need not be confused by this universal law of fate.
-Everything serves to further.
-Therefore he will travel the paths of life swiftly, honestly, and valiantly.

-Six in the third place means:

-Comfortable approach.
-Nothing that would further.
-If one is induced to grieve over it,
-One becomes free of blame.

-Things are going well for a man: he achieves power and influence.
-But in this lies the danger that he may relax, and confident of his position, allow the easygoing, careless mood to show itself in his dealings with other   people.
-This would inevitably be harmful.
-But there is possibility of a change  of mood.
-If he regrets his mistaken attitude and feels the responsibility     of an influential position, he frees himself of faults.

-Six in the fourth place means:

-Complete approach.
-No blame.

-While the three lower lines indicate rise to power and influence, the three upper lines show the attitude of persons in higher position toward those of lower rank for whom they procure influence.
-Here is shown the open-minded approach of a person of high rank to a man of ability whom he draws in to   his own circle, regardless of class prejudice.
-This is very favorable.

-Six in the fifth place means:

-Wise approach.
-This is right for a great prince.
-Good fortune.

-A prince, or anyone in a leading position, must have the wisdom to attract to himself people of ability who are expert in directing affairs.
-His wisdom consists both in selecting the right people and in allowing those   chosen to have a free hand without interference from him.
-For only through   such self-restraint will he find the experts needed to satisfy all of his   requirements.

-Six at the top means:

-Great hearted approach.
-Good-hearted approach.
-Good fortune.
-No blame.

-A sage who has put the world behind him and who in spirit has already withdrawn from life may, under certain circumstances, decide to return once   more to the here and now and to approach other men.
-This means great good   fortune for the men whom he teaches and helps.
-And for him this great hearted   humbling of himself is blameless.

-<a name="20"></a>
 20. Kuan / Contemplation (View)
 -------------------------------